dbos-inc/dbos-docs/docs/why-dbos.md

 # Why DBOS?

-DBOS helps you build **reliable applications**.
-Right now, many common programs are much harder to write than they should be.
-For example, imagine if you want to:

-- Run a workflow with several business-critical steps (for example, booking a hotel reservation), guaranteeing that each step executes once and only once.
-- Build a webhook handler that can process notifications in the background and handle duplicates without ever dropping a notification.
-- Schedule an event to run 24 hours from now (or once every 24 hours until a task is complete).
-- Email a form to someone, then pause your workflow until they're done filling out the form.

-Each of these examples is hard to write reliably because you have to deal with **failures**.
-At any point in time, any step in your program might fail, or crash, or be interrupted, or your server may be restarted.
-If that happens and you're not careful, your program might break:

-- A workflow might fail partway through, leaving steps incomplete.
-- A webhook might fail while asynchronously processing a notification, dropping it forever.
-- Your server might restart while waiting the 24 hours, so your scheduled event never runs.
-- Your program might be interrupted before the user fills out their form, so you never handle it.

-Writing programs that correctly handle failures is **hard**.
-Experienced developers tell us that if you want your programs to be correct, 70-90% of the code must be for failure handling and recovery.
-For every line of business logic you write, you have to write 3-10 lines of failure handling.

 DBOS helps you write code that is **reliable** and **fault-tolerant** by default.
 DBOS **durably executes** your programs, so that if they fail, upon restart they automatically resume from where they left off.
 This makes all sorts of programs much easier to write: